 - 1. Running or jogging is not allowed.
-Walking is heel to toe walking, also defined as constantly having at least one foot in contact with the ground at all times.
+Walking is heel to toe walking, also defined as having at least one foot in contact with the ground at all times.
 This includes no running with the ball, onto the ball, or off the ball.
 The referee shall have sole interpretation of what is and what is not walking. - 2.
-Height of the ball is restricted to under 5 feet.
-To maintain the flow of the game, a ball that is not struck, but accidentally deflected over 5 feet in height, may remain in play as judged by the referee.
+Height of the ball is restricted to under 5 feet of the height.
+The whole of the ball must exceed the height rule to be deemed an infringement.
+To maintain the flow of the game; a ball that is not struck, but accidentally deflected over 5 feet in height, has no advantage and maintains safety, may remain in play as judged by the referee.
+The referee shall have sole interpretation of the ball exceeding the height rule and should indicate "play on".
 An indirect free kick is awarded to the opposing team at the spot in which the ball exceeded 5 feet.
-When playing indoors, a ball that strikes a barrier and deflects to a height greater than 5 feet is a foul. - 3.
-No headers - 4.
-No "blasting" or excessive force of the ball which could cause injury to players.
+When playing indoors, a ball that strikes a barrier and deflects to a height greater than 5 feet is a foul.

+3. No heading of the ball.

+- 4. No "blasting" or excessive force of the ball which could cause injury to players.
 Excessive force and blasting will be determined by the judgment of the referee - 5.
 Physical contact is not allowed and includes shoulder charging, pushing, holding, barging, backing up, stepping across or obstructing an opponent to gain advantage or denying that player access to the ball or to a position. - 6.
 Tackling from behind or attempting to kick a ball from behind an opponent with possession of the ball is not allowed.
 See diagram below from the Federation of International Walking Football Association, Laws of the Game.

 - 7. Slide tackles are not allowed. - 8.
 Dangerous, careless, or reckless conduct, regardless of whether there is any physical contact, will be considered foul play. - 9.
 Handballs are not allowed. - 10.
 Players may not play the ball while on the ground. - 11.
-"No Go Arc" Infringement: Any player entering the "No Go Arc" (unless they do so purely as a result of momentum) commits a foul, regardless of whether or not they play the ball.
-The line marking the goal area is considered to be within the "No Go Arc". - 12.
-If playing with a goalkeeper, the goal keeper must remain within the "No Go Arc" when playing the ball.
-A foul is committed when stepping outside the "No Go Arc", except when this is a result of momentum only and providing that the goalkeeper not in possession of the ball and does not play the ball outside the "No Go Arc". - 13.
+"No Go Zone" Infringement: Any player entering the "No Go Zone" (unless they do so purely as a result of momentum) commits a foul, regardless of whether or not they play the ball.
+The line marking the "No Goal Zone" is considered to be within the "No Go Zone". - 12.
+The goalkeeper must remain within the "No Go Zone" when playing the ball with their hands.
+The goalkeeper may play the ball with their feet outside the "No Go Zone". - 13.
+If the goalkeeper delivers the ball by kicking or using an underhand or sidearm throw that that exceeds the height limit, an indirect free kick is awarded to the opposing team 3 meters outside the "No Goal Zone", adjacent to where the infringement occurred. - 14.
 If playing in an indoor setting with barriers, 2 players cannot double team an opponent against a barrier or wall.
-In addition, a player may not hold the wall to push off. - 14.
-Serious foul play involves a tackle/challenge that "endangers the safety of an opponent or uses excessive force or brutality" - 15.
-Threatening physical harm or committing a violent action toward a player or referee is not allowed. - 16.
+In addition, a player may not hold the wall to push off. - 15.
 Fouling an opponent by denying an obvious goal scoring opportunity (DOGSO) occurs when all four elements are met (location and number of defenders, distance between the offense and the goal, likelihood of keeping or gaining control of the ball, and general direction of play.)
-A player deemed to have committed a DOGSO foul shall be given a yellow card, regardless of the location of the foul.
-If the player has committed 3 previous offenses and received a second yellow card for the DOGSO foul, the second yellow card offense results in a red card and ejection.
+A player deemed to have committed a DOGSO foul shall be given a yellow card or red card, depending upon whether there was a genuine attempt to play the ball, regardless of the location of the foul.